10 Best Plants Identifier Apps in 2025 (Free & Paid)

 PlantCam App

 You can set a reminder to get alerts when you need to water your plant.
 PlantCam also does a health checkup during the scanning process letting you know whether your plant is healthy or not.
-However there are some limitations in terms of features which can be lifted by subscribving to the pro subscription.
+However, there are some limitations in terms of features that can be lifted by subscribing to the pro membership.

 ProsCons